Precambrian database PALEOMAGIA

 In November 2014, PALEOMAGIA database undergone significant improvements during Toni Veikkolainen's visit to Scripps Institution of Oceanography, University of California at San Diego.
 These include the improved age reference table, dynamically generated pole list with permanent links available, several corrections to article titles in the main data table and a possibility to select certain Precambrian continents, rather than cratons, as a search criterion.
 PALEOMAGIA is also now more closely linked to the MagIC database with permanent links, and the fruitful cooperation with the MagIC database team will continue in the future to ensure that PALEOMAGIA data are also available in MagIC.

 PALEOMAGIA is being updated at certain intervals and a new version number will be added at each time.
-The most recent version of the database (16 November, 2016) is 2.01.
-Click here to download it in CSV format.
+Most recent versions of the main data table of the database are:

 The completion of PALEOMAGIA database is a result of long-lasting co-operation between the leading paleomagnetists of the world.
 Despite the great deal of efforts to make the database as complete and accurate as possible, some errors may prevail.
 Neither the University of Helsinki, nor the Scripps Institution of Oceanography, nor any of the authors of this database, is responsible for the inconvenience possibly resulting from incorrect information.
 Users are free to use this database as a reference, but are also requested to check the original data from the publications whenever available.
 In certain rare cases, reasonable recalculations have been done before adding data to PALEOMAGIA.